ivanfadh/osm2pgrouting-build/Readme.md

 A complete list of arguments are:

 ```
-required:
+Allowed options:

+Help:
+  --help                                Produce help message for this version.

+General:
--file <file>  			-- name of your osm xml file
+  -f [ --file ] arg                     Name of your osm file (Required).
--dbname <dbname> 		-- name of your database
--user <user> 			-- name of the user, which have write access to the database
+  -c [ --conf ] arg (=/usr/share/osm2pgrouting/mapconfig.xml)
--conf <file> 			-- name of your configuration xml file
+                                        Name of your configuration xml file.

-optional:
--host <host>  			-- host of your postgresql database (default: 127.0.0.1)
--port <port> 			-- port of your database (default: 5432)
+  --schema arg                          Database schema to put tables.
+If left
+                                        blank, defaults to default schema
+                                        dictated by Postgresql search_path.
--prefixtables <prefix> 	-- add at the beginning of table names
+  --prefix arg (=planet_)               Prefix added at the beginning of table
+                                        names.
+  --suffix arg                          Suffix added at the end of table names.
+  -s [ --skipnodes ] arg (=1)           When true: don't import the osm_nodes
+                                        table.
+  --clean arg (=0)                      When true: Drop previously created
+                                        tables.

+Database options:
+  -d [ --dbname ] arg                   Name of your database (Required).
+  -u [ --user ] arg (=postgres)         Name of the user, which have write
+                                        access to the database.
+  -h [ --host ] arg (=localhost)        Host of your postgresql database.
+  -p [ --db_port ] arg (=5432)          db_port of your database.
--passwd <passwd> 		-- password for database access
+  --passwd arg                          Password for database access.
--clean 					-- drop previously created tables
--skipnodes				-- do not load nodes into the node table (reduces runtime)

 ```